 Lindsey is the Producing Artistic Director of 60 Grit Theatre with a hunger for physical and devised theatre.
 She recently directed the Maine premier of Sarah Kane’s Blasted and devised Unsinkable, an original piece created by 60 Grit.
 Lindsey received her MFA in Theatre Directing from East 15 Acting School where she spent two intensive years studying and directing devised and adapted theatre under the tutelage of Mathew Lloyd.
 Her work has been produced regionally and academically at Etcetera Theatre (London UK), The Drayton Arms Theatre (London UK), Theatre Madness Festival (London, UK), University of Southern Maine, East 15 Acting School, Portland, ME, and Seoul, South Korea.
 Lindsey served as the Artistic Director of Seoul Shakespeare Company in South Korea from 2010 – 2014 and has worked as a Teaching Artist for Wintergreen Arts Center, The University of Southern Maine Theatre Academy, and Seoul Shakespeare Company.

-Michael Levine is the founder and Producing Director of Acorn Productions, as well as the co-Artistic Director of the Maine Playwrights Festival and Artistic Director of the Naked Shakespeare series.
-He has written several plays for Acorn, including The Dybbuks of Park Slope and The Legend of the Golem, as well as several children’s theater adaptations of fairy tales.
-He has directed several dozen productions for Acorn and taught acting and playwrighting at SMCC and the Stonecoast Writing Program.
+Michael Levine is the founder and Producing Director of Acorn Productions, as well as the Artistic Director of the Naked Shakespeare series.
+He has been teaching acting classes at Acorn for almost 20 years as well as directing several dozen productions for Acorn.
+He has also taught acting and playwrighting at SMCC and the Stonecoast Writing Program and written several plays for Acorn, including The Dybbuks of Park Slope and The Legend of the Golem.
 He is a graduate of M.I.T., where he studied playwrighting with A.R.
-Gurney, as well as acting with Kristen Linklater, and Shakespeare and Company and he is a certified secondary school English teacher.
+Gurney, as well as acting with Kristen Linklater, and Shakespeare and Company, and he is a certified secondary school English teacher.